 with Jenni Oldfield

-This workshop is for new and existing Adult Literacy Skills Officers and other literacy practitioners who want to expand their knowledge and skills to include workplace-based delivery.
+This two part workshop is for new and existing Adult Literacy Trainers and other literacy practitioners who want to expand their knowledge and skills to include workplace-based delivery.
 Such work requires additional skills and experience over and above that required for community or education-based practitioners.

 You will learn about: